awesomealex1/faithful-reasoning/README.md

 ### 🪄 To WandB or not to WandB

 If you wish to use WandB, please update the `configs/config.yaml`, specifically the values of `wandb_project` and `wandb_entity`.
-We would generally suggest you to use WandB, but if you are just simply against it, you can still run the script using the flag `debug` or by updating the value of `debug` in `configs/config.yaml` into `true`.
+We generally recommend using WandB, but if you prefer not to, you can still run the script using the `debug` flag or by setting the value of `debug` in `configs/config.yaml` into `true`.
 This will bypass the wandb initialisation and logging.

 ## 🌲 Directory Structure